nagasudhirpulla/taming_python/blog/skills/create_sequence_of_numbers.md

 * using list comprehensions (which are one basically liners of a for loop)
 * using `arrange` and `linspace` functions of numpy

-These sequences can be used in for loops and many other situations
+These sequences of number can be used in for loops and many other situations

 ### Approach 1 - using range function
 Range is a python built-in **sequence generator** function in python through which we can generate sequences